Jiansiyu/g4cosmicAB/README.md

 ```
 mkdir root
 git clone https://github.com/Jiansiyu/installROOTsource.git
-the following steps are listed in the readme files
+The following steps are listed in the readme files
 ```